Optimal transport unlocks end-to-end learning for single-molecule localization: Method

 In this section, we first introduce the image formation model for SMLM and formulate the corresponding inverse problem as a set matching task.
 We then present a differentiable loss function and an iterative refinement architecture that explicitly leverages the image formation process.

-\vsp \paragraph{Image formation model} An \emph{activation} is defined as an emission event from a fluorophore within a given frame (a single fluorophore may produce several activations accross multiple frames).
+\vsp \paragraph{Image formation model.} An \emph{activation} is defined as an emission event from a fluorophore within a given frame (a single fluorophore may produce several activations across multiple frames).
 Throughout this work, an activation is represented by a 4D vector $\vx = (x,y,z,n)$, where $(x,y)$ denote the 2D coordinates in the camera frame (with the origin at the top-left corner), $z$ represents the axial coordinate relative to the focal plane, and $n$ is the photon count.
 Given $N$ activations within a frame, we denote the complete set as $\sX = \{ \vx_i \}_{1 \leq i \leq N}$.

-Diffraction within the microscope's optical system is modeled by a convolution where the kernel is called the \emph{point spread function} (PSF)~\citep{rossmann1969point}.
-It can be thought of as the image of a single point source.
-We represent the PSF as a function $\psf: \R^3 \longmapsto \R^{H\times W}$, that outputs the normalized $H \times W$ image resulting from the diffraction of a single point source given its 3D coordinates.
-To ensure photon count independence, the output image is normalized to sum to unity in the focal plane, \ie for $z=0$.
-Given the set of activations $\sX$ in a frame, the observed $H \times W$ image, denoted by $\vpsf(\sX)$, is formed as a weighted sum of PSFs, where weights are the photon count $n$ for each activation:
+Diffraction within the optical system is modeled by a convolution with the \emph{point spread function} (PSF)~\citep{rossmann1969point}, which represents the image of a single point source.
+We define the PSF as a function $\psf: \R^3 \longmapsto \R^{H\times W}$, outputting a normalized $H \times W$ image for a point source at given 3D coordinates.
+To ensure photon count independence, the image is normalized to sum to unity in the focal plane ($z=0$).
+For a set of activations $\sX$ in a frame, the observed image $\vpsf(\sX)$ is the weighted sum of PSFs, where each weight is the photon count $n$ of the activation:

 The dependence of the PSF on depth $z$ enables 3D localization of activations from the observed image, see~\citep{ovesny2014thunderstorm}.
 Following~\citet{babcock2017analyzing}, we assume that the PSF is pre-calibrated on synthetic fluorescent beads and implemented as a collection of 3D splines.
 This approach is a standard tool in SMLM used in many works~\citep{ries2020smap,li2020accurate,speiser2021deep,etheridge2022gdsc}; see \citet{babcock2017analyzing} for further details.